Dancing on the Precipice

-A month and a half ago, I published a piece in the aftermath of two assassinations where I asked if we were standing at the edgeof disaster.
+A month and a half ago, I published a piece in the aftermath of two assassinations in the Middle East where I asked if we were standing at the edge of disaster.
 After all, it was hard to imagine how Israel could directly provoke two of its most dangerous adversaries more.
 Fuad Shukr, one of the most senior commanders within Lebanon’s Hezbollah, was killed in Beiruit in response to a Hezbollah attack the previous weekend which had killed twelve children in the Golan Heights.
 Then Ismail Hanieyh, the leader of Hamas, was assassinated in Tehran itself in a move that humiliated the powerful Revolutionary Guards who had proven unable to protect him.

 We did indeed hold our breaths, but we did not go over the edge.